sheinsight/reactive/docs/reference/api.md

 #### Returns {#vanilla-create-returns}

-Returns a object with the following properties.
+Returns a object with the following properties (usually called `store`)

 ##### `store.mutate`

-The mutable state object, same with initial state in type, whose changes will trigger subscribers.
+A [State Proxy](/reference/api#proxy), also a mutable state object, same with initial state in type, whose changes will trigger subscribers.

 ##### `store.subscribe(listener, options?, selector?)`